KieranSweeden/southpaw-boxing/README.md

   - [This video](https://www.pexels.com/video/two-men-doing-cardio-exercises-4761431/) was used within the private sessions section of the [sessions.html](sessions.html) file.

   - [This video](https://www.pexels.com/video/sport-child-strength-exercise-4752902/) was used within the junior boxing section of the [boxing-guide.html](boxing-guide.html) file.

+  - [This video](https://www.pexels.com/video/a-boxer-showing-his-rapid-punching-skill-4761768/) was used as a background video for larger screens in a landscape position for the [index.html](index.html) file.

+  - [This video](https://www.pexels.com/video/sport-reflection-strong-training-4754033/) was used as a background video for smaller screens that typically in a portrait position for the [index.html](index.html) file.

 **Images**